midonet/midonet/docs/midolman.md

 Midolman is the controller for the *MidoNet* SDN system.
 Also referred to as the MidoNet Agent.
-The core function of Midolman is to receive notifications of new, unhandled network flows from the OpenvSwitch kernel module and instruct the kernel how to handle them.
+The core function of Midolman is to receive notifications of new, unhandled network flows from the Open vSwitch kernel module and instruct the kernel how to handle them.
 The datapath communication is described in the [flow installation document](flow-installation.md).
 To figure out how to handle the flows, Midolman runs a simulation of the MidoNet